 8. Sarisun — Travel pillow

-Best for: Middle-seat travelers and privacy/light blocking
+Best for: Middle-seat travelers and light/privacy blocking

 9. Dot & Dot — Twist memory foam travel pillow

-Best for: Flexibility and multiuse positioning
+Best for: Flexible positioning

 10. Travelrest — Ultimate travel pillow